blindedResearch/chatsqc/README.md

 3. Apply for an [OpenAI account](https://openai.com/pricing).
 Obtain an [API key from OpenAI](https://platform.openai.com/account/api-keys) and add it to a file titled `.env`, which must be placed in the project directory.
 The `.env` file must contain a variable called `OPENAI_API_KEY`, where you can assign your actual API Key as: `OPENAI_API_KEY=sk-mo9KXYZfk7pvRnIcdZzPFU8WlzuJB1EFLmihGYop4YZnTjk`.
 Note that:
     - This is a dummy API key, where we have maintained the format of the real key, but it should not have any real functionality or access permissions.
-    - For exploring and testing the API, all new OpenAI users get free $5 in free tokens.
+    - For exploring and testing the API, all new OpenAI users get $5 in free tokens.
 These tokens expire after 3 months.
 Once you exceed your quota, you can subscribe to one of their paid plans and continue using the API.

 4. Run the following commands in Anaconda's cmd in this order:
     - `streamlit run ChatSQC.py`, which will run the app